-Studio Arts Level 1 is the baseline (foundations) of the program and will establish students’ understandings needed for the rest of their time at WAA in Studio & Digital Art.
+Studio Arts Level 1 is the baseline (foundations) of the program and will establish students’ understanding needed for the rest of their time at WAA in Studio & Digital Art.
 This course is designed to introduce the basics of a studio art class including safety, classroom procedures, vocabulary, the principles & elements of art & design, introductory use of 2D & 3D materials and tools as well as begin the conversation of the historical/ cultural context of art.
-At the end of the year students should submit a portfolio for consideration to be accepted into Foundations 2 for either Digital or Studio Art.
+At the end of the year, students should submit a portfolio for consideration to be accepted into Foundations 2 for either Digital or Studio Art.
 Students who do not meet the expectations are placed in a Visual Communications or General Arts Track.
-Includes elements from the former courses: Studio Arts Orientation; Principles and Elements of Design; and World Cultures Arts & Crafts.

 Studio Arts Level 1 – 4 quarterly Level I courses:

-Studio Arts Level 2 will build upon students baseline skills from SA Foundations 1.
-In focused semesters, students will touch on drawing (perceptive, line weight, value), painting (water based media, color theory, texture), printmaking (relief, monotype, and collograph) and sculpture (mass/ volume, relief, sculpture in the round)specifically.
-Students will be expected to support their work through conversation, presentation and written supports.
-Studio Arts Level 2 encompasses elements previously taught as: Drawing I; Painting I; Sculpture I; and Printmaking I.
+Studio Arts Level 2 will build upon students’ baseline skills from SA Foundations 1.
+In focused semesters, students will touch on drawing (perceptive, line weight, value), painting (water-based media, color theory, texture), printmaking (relief, monotype, and collagraph), and sculpture (mass/ volume, relief, and sculpture in the round) specifically.
+Students will be expected to support their work through conversation, presentation, and written support.
+Studio Arts Level 2 encompasses elements previously taught in Drawing I; Painting I; Sculpture I; and Printmaking I.

 Studio Arts Level 2 – 4 quarterly courses:

 Studio Art Level 3 – This course will build upon students skills from Studio Arts Levels 1 & 2.
-In focused semesters, students will touch on drawing (figure drawing, 3 point perspective, foreshortening), painting (oil & water based media, specific explorations or easter & western art history), printmaking (relief, intaglio, screen printing) and sculpture (installation, modeling, kinetic sculptures) specifically.
-Students will be expected to support their work through conversation, presentation and written supports.
-Studio Arts Level 3 encompasses elements previously taught as: Drawing II; Painting II; Sculpture II; and Printmaking II.
+In focused semesters, students will touch on drawing (figure drawing, 3-point perspective, foreshortening), painting (oil & water-based media, specific explorations of Eastern and Western art history), printmaking (relief, intaglio, screen printing), and sculpture (installation, modeling, kinetic sculptures) specifically.
+Students will be expected to support their work through conversation, presentation, and written support.
+Studio Arts Level 3 encompasses elements previously taught as Drawing II; Painting II; Sculpture II; and Printmaking II.